You are currently viewing Summer Pleasures in Guelph

 Picnics and Excursions

 Workers dressed up for the occasion and rode in decorated wagons.
-Some factories incorporated a parade into the affair.
+Several factories, including Bell Piano and Organ and Raymond Sewing Machine factory, incorporated a parade into the affair.
 The company’s mascot or special wagon headed the parade.
-This was good advertising.
-It also strengthened the idea of this as something special.
-Guelphites could line up and view the parade even though they were not employees of the company holding it.
+This was good advertising for the company.
+At the same time, it strengthened the idea this was something special.

 Some unions also held a picnic as a group.
 However, it did not necessarily mean employees got the day off from work.
 Employers tended to pick a Civic Holiday to hold the company picnic or excursion.